|52 Wk High

 The Company's Financials Show Very Solid Top and Bottom Line Growth in the Short and Long Term

 Gilead Sciences, booked a total of $17.50 billion in revenue during the 12 months ended last quarter, which represents a remarkable 119.47% increase from the equivalent period ended three years ago, in which total revenue was $7.97 billion.
 Such strong sales growth momentum seems to have carried into the company's latest quarterly report, in which total revenue of $6.55 billion represented a 137.28% increase from the year earlier period's $2.76 billion.
 This kind of top line growth is typical of companies gaining market share and, if managed smartly, should produce strong profits in the next few quarters.
 Also based on its latest report, profits grew very strongly last quarter when compared to the year earlier period and when measuring full year results against those of three years ago.
-Its net income rose 373.15% to $3.66 billion in its most recent quarter from $772.60 million (excluding extraordinary items) in the year earlier period, while full year profit for the 12 months ended on June 30, 2014 of $7.46 billion was 173.20% higher than full year net of $2.73 billion reported three years earlier.
+It posted a Second quarter profit increase of 373.15% to $3.66 billion from $772.60 million (excluding extraordinary items) a year earlier, compared to a 173.20% full year profit increase to $7.46 billion in the 12 months ended last quarter from $2.73 billion three years earlier.
 The company's margins have been expanding very strongly over the last three quarters, especially during the last quarter where EBITDA, operating and net margins grew by an average 39.85% from a year earlier.

 The company reported earnings on July 24, 2014 that were 3.96% higher than the analysts' consensus estimate; however, the stock fell -0.55% following the announcement.
 Even though this report disappointed investors, it extended a trend of positive earnings surprises, as it has surpassed analysts' estimates by an average of 9.02% in the last six reports.